- How many grants do you award each year?

 For calls for proposals: If a two-step process is used, which involves submitting a brief proposal and then a full proposal, the review and approval time is between four and seven months.
 When only a full proposal is required, the review and approval process is about three to four months.

-For proposals submitted to the Pioneer Portfolio: The amount of time from receipt of the brief proposal to award varies greatly depending on the complexity of the project.
-However, awards for unsolicited proposals that fit the team's strategy typically take an average of three months.
+For unsolicited proposals: The amount of time from receipt of the brief proposal to award varies greatly depending on the complexity of the project.
+However, awards for unsolicited proposals that fit our strategies typically take an average of three months.

 There are several reasons why the Foundation may decide to decline a proposal; however, some of the most commonly declined proposals are those that: